alleyesonme21/super-galactic-age-calculator/README.md

 * Input: 70 years old on Earth
 * Output: 6 years old on Jupiter

+_The program calculates the life expectancy of a user on Mercury is 300 years_
+* Input: 200 years old
+* Output: 100 Years left to live on Mercury

+_The program calculates the life expectancy of a user on venus is 100 years_
+* Input: 70 years old
+* Output: 30 Years left to live on Venus

+_The program calculates the life expectancy of a user on Earth is 80 years_
+* Input: 60 years old
+* Output: 20 Years left to live on Earth

+_The program calculates the life expectancy of a user on Mars is 60 years_
+* Input: 50 years old
+* Output: 10 Years left to live on Mars

+_The program calculates the life expectancy of a user on Jupiter is 30 years_
+* Input: 25 years old
+* Output: 5 Years left to live on Jupiter

 ## Setup/Installation Requirements

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Open by downloading: